ga-dc/wdi8/one-on-ones.md

 # One-on-Ones

-You will have two one-on-ones with your squad instructor every 2 weeks.
+You will have a one-on-one with your squad instructor every 2 weeks.
 These will be scheduled by your squad instructor.

 They're a safe space to talk about literally anything.
 One-on-ones might include:
 - Code review